the0ther/Sublime-Bitly/README.md

 # Bit.ly Sublime Plugin

-Hello, this is a small plugin I've put together based on [a demo I found on the web](http://bit.ly/HdTSyK).
+Hello, this is a small plugin I've put together based on [a demo I found on the web at Nettuts+](http://bit.ly/HdS3BQ).

 I find the URL-shortening service [Bit.ly](http://bitly.com) to be quite handy.
 Short URLs are aesthetically pleasing, to be sure.
 The thing I really like about Bit.ly though are the reports I can get about shortened links I've sent others.